 YES.
 At the point of starting the IPCAPA training, all trainees need to be in analysis (4 times per week) with an ACP accredited analyst who can commit to working with them through the duration of the clinical training.
-In you are in therapy or analysis during your preclinical training, it would be important to check if your current therapist/ analyst has ACP accreditation, and if they don't, whether they are eligible to apply for it you can ask your therapist or analyst directly about ACP accreditation.
-Alternatively, you can contact our course administrator at ipcapatraining@bpf-psychotherapy.org.uk to enquire about the ACP accreditation process or for help finding an accredited analyst.
+In you are looking for a therapist or analyst to commence personal therapy during your preclinical training, we would advise you choose a therapist or analyst who is on the BPC (British Psychoanalytic Council) register, as this means they will likely be eligible to apply for ACP accreditation should you with to continue with them for your training analysis.